Consistency of higher derivative couplings to matter fields in scalar-tensor gravity: Consistency of matter coupling

 which has a nontrivial dependence on $Y$ and $Z$ unless $\beta_0=0$.
 If $\beta_0=0$, the generalized disformal transformation~\eqref{eq:consistent_barred_metric} reduces to Eq.~\eqref{tr-conv}, i.e., the conventional one.

-So far, we have found that there exists a nontrivial family of generalized disformal metrics described by Eq.~\eqref{eq:consistent_barred_metric} that allows for consistent coupling of a k-essence scalar field without either Ostrogradsky or shadowy mode.
+So far, we have found that there exists a nontrivial family of generalized disformal metrics described by Eq.~\eqref{eq:consistent_barred_metric} that allows for consistent coupling of a k-essence scalar field without an extra mode.
 As mentioned above, this family does not satisfy a part of the invertibility conditions in general, meaning that one cannot move to the equivalent description in the Jordan frame.
 The only exception is the case~$\beta_0=0$, where Eq.~\eqref{eq:consistent_barred_metric} reduces to the conventional disformal metric~\eqref{eq:ConventionalDisformalTransformation}.
 Nevertheless, even if $\beta_0\ne 0$, the theory makes sense as gravity nonminimally coupled to matter, and hence we could keep it in our consideration.
 However, as we shall show in the \hyperref[App]{Appendix}, this family does not allow for consistent coupling of fermionic matter fields unless $\beta_0=0$.
-Therefore, all the higher-derivative terms in the generalized disformal metric are prohibited when we require that both bosonic and fermionic matter couplings do not introduce an Ostrogradsky or shadowy mode, even if we do not impose the invertibility conditions.
-Our analysis shows that, if one considers the generalized disformal transformation with nontrivial higher-derivative terms, one has to live with either Ostrogradsky or shadowy mode.
+Therefore, all the higher-derivative terms in the generalized disformal metric are prohibited when we require that both bosonic and fermionic matter couplings do not introduce an extra mode, even if we do not impose the invertibility conditions.
+Our analysis shows that, if one considers the generalized disformal transformation with nontrivial higher-derivative terms, an extra mode shows up.
+When the scalar field has a timelike gradient, this extra mode is nothing but a shadowy mode.
 As clarified in Refs.~\cite{DeFelice:2018ewo,DeFelice:2021hps}, the shadowy mode itself is harmless as it satisfies a three-dimensional elliptic differential equation on a spacelike hypersurface and hence does not propagate.
-On the other hand, if an Ostrogradsky mode is revived due to matter coupling, the theory can be trusted only up to an energy scale well below the mass of the Ostrogradsky ghost.
+However, this extra mode does propagate around a background with a spacelike gradient of the scalar field, which is problematic.